XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01.md

     to establish and set up the connectivity construct intended for the customer slice request, according to the SLOs and SLEs received from the higher level system.

+ToDo: to add the EP_RP representation in the figure.
+ToDo: To consider tp move this figure (& related content) before the examples.
+ToDo: connect this part of teh document with the examples, adding some sentences pointing out to the examples.

 ~~~
         3GPP concern